matter-labs/zksync-lite-docs/docs/dev/basic.md

 Also, the transaction initiator should cover the fee, which is exactly the same as for `Withdraw` operation.

-This method is preferred if funds should be withdrawn from an account that cannot set the siging key (i.e. smart contract account), and there exists an L2 account which can send this type of transaction.
+This method is preferred if funds should be withdrawn from an account that cannot set the signing key (i.e. smart contract account), and there exists an L2 account which can send this type of transaction.

 Third one is `FullExit` priority operation.